snowy owl

 Females are 20% larger than males.

-Female snowy owls are 20% larger than males, with their average mass being 2.3 kg compared to male’s average mass of 1.8 kg.
-Male owls are typically smaller than female ones because they need less energy during mating season when there is no food source available.
+Female snowy owls are 20% larger than their male counterparts, with an average mass of 2.3 kg compared to the male’s average of 1.8 kg.
+The size difference is mainly due to the varying energy needs during the mating season when food sources are scarce.

 Snowy Owls are the official bird of Quebec.